Modern Slavery Act Statement 2022

-Omega are committed to ensuring that its supply chain does not support or get involved in the act of modern day slavery or human trafficking.
+Omega is committed to ensuring that its supply chain does not support or get involved in the act of modern day slavery or human trafficking.

 As a manufacturer of kitchens in the UK, Omega sources some of the raw materials used in finished products from other European countries as well as from the UK.

-Omega does not permit, condone or otherwise accept any form of slavery or human trafficking (as defined in the Modern Slavery Act 2015) either by its employees, subcontractors, contractors, agents, partners or any other organisation, entity, body, business or individual with whom Omega engages or does business (“Associated Party”).
+Omega does not permit, condone, or otherwise accept any form of slavery or human trafficking (as defined in the Act) either by its employees, subcontractors, contractors, agents, partners or any other organisation, entity, body, business or individual with whom Omega engages or does business (“Associated Party/ies”).

-Omega does not utilise zero hours contracts for any classification of worker and we do not operate in a sector requiring a Gangmaster License.
+Omega does not utilise zero hours contracts for any classification of worker and does not operate in a sector requiring a Gangmaster License.

 Omega is committed to preventing any form of slavery or human trafficking in its activities and to ensure that its Associated Parties are free from any form of slavery or human trafficking.